CLI .md

 settings

-lamin settings get branch
+lamin settings dev-dir get

-lamin settings set work-dir ~/my-project # set work-dir to ~/my-project
+lamin settings dev-dir set ~/my-project

-lamin settings set work-dir none # unset work-dir
+lamin settings dev-dir unset

 lamin settings [OPTIONS] COMMAND [ARGS]...